 Mountain biking in the Eastern Highlands during the first snow.

-December days in Scotland are rather short, which limits possibilities of day trips.
-That in mind, I went to some of the accessible Munros (mountains above 3000ft) out there.
+December days in Scotland are rather short, which limits the possibilities of day trips.
+With that in mind, I went to some of the most accessible Munros (mountains above 3000ft) out there.
 They are above the Cairnwell Pass, the highest public road in the UK.
 The pass is also home to the UK's largest ski resort, Glenshee.

 The west side of the resort spans over two of the three mountains I planned to see, so they are easily reachable by maintenance roads.
-The roads were icy and steep at places...
+They were icy and steep in places...

 ...but as the elevation difference from the parking to the summit of the first mountain, Càrn Aosda, is less than 300 meters (1000ft), getting there was straightforward and quick.
 A nice warm-up for what was to come.